 Parkinson’s disease affects the nervous system, causing difficulty with movement and other issues.
 Tremors are a hallmark symptom, but other common symptoms include fatigue and sleep problems.

-In this article, learn about the signs and symptoms and what to expect at each stage of the condition.
+In this article, learn about the signs and symptoms of Parkinson’s disease and what to expect at each stage of the condition.

-Parkinson’s disease can cause motor (movement) and non-motor symptoms.
-The four
+Parkinson’s disease can cause motor and non-motor symptoms.

 - shaking and tremors, usually with a back-and-forth movement